 By Shanon Roberts, on 23 October 2020

 In HubSpot, you can create a lead nurturing campaign through its marketing automation tool.
-In this article, we’ll walk you through the 3 major steps to create your very own lead nurturing email campaign in HubSpot.
-You can also check out the steps in the video below.
+In this article, we’ll walk you through how to create your very own lead nurturing email campaign in HubSpot!

-What is Lead Nurturing?
+What Is Lead Nurturing?

-Lead Nurturing is the process of using relevant content and communication to guide leads and prospective customers along the buyer journey until they make a purchase or convert.
+Lead nurturing is the process of using relevant content and communication to guide leads and prospective customers along the buyer's journey until they make a purchase or convert.
 By nurturing the prospect over time, you help the user become ready to take the next step.

 HubSpot Lead Nurturing Workflow: 3 Steps

-Step 1: Segment Your Contacts
+Step 1: Segmenting Your Contacts

 When creating your audience lists, you can choose from a variety of different qualifying variables.

-Step 2: Build Your Emails and Content
+Step 2: Building Your Emails and Content

 If you need help building your emails, you can watch this video below to learn how to create an email in HubSpot.